 Reach out to happy clients and ask if they would be willing to leave you a review or even record a video testimonial that you can use on your website, share on social media, or include in a blog post or article.
 To incentivize your clients to take their time to help you, feel free to offer a discount on a future service with you in exchange for their honest feedback.
 Just be sure you aren’t paying for positive reviews, but rather providing a bonus to thank them for their time.

 Increase your word-of-mouth marketing

 There’s no shame in asking your loyal clients to share your business with their friends and family as long as you keep your requests friendly and not demanding.
 After a client has their coaching session with you, send a follow-up email with a thank you and a link to share with someone they know who could also benefit from your services.
 You can even offer a program that earns them rewards or discounts whenever they refer a new customer.

 Sometimes it pays to give things away for free!
 Offering free content for a preview of what you have to offer is a valuable way to generate leads, prove yourself, and build your contact list.

 Prove your value

-Use your expertise to create a short e-book, exclusive blog post series, or specially-made template that your clients (or future clients) would find helpful.
+Use your expertise to create a short e-book, exclusive blog post series, video training resources, or specially-made templates that your clients (or future clients) would find helpful.
 Be sure to offer content that shows what your brand is all about and feels true to your mission.